Xhdsos/Port-Windows-POCO-F5-RN12T/guide/english/1-partition-en.md

 ```

 ### Partitioning your device
+> Unmount all partitions via the mount menu on your phone
+>
 > Replace **$** with the amount of storage you want Windows to have (do not add GB, just write the number)
 >
 > If it asks you to run it once again, do so